Introduction

 The primary goal of RTM is to ensure that a system or process performs its intended function consistently and effectively over time.
 The team achieves this by continuously monitoring the system or process, identifying potential issues, and taking proactive measures to prevent them.
 RTM is essential in industries where reliability is critical, such as aerospace, defense, manufacturing, and healthcare.

-Why is Reliability Team Management important?
+Why is RTM important?

 RTM is critical for several reasons, including: